Sexual and gender-based violence, including conflict related sexual violence

-Sexual violence violates children’s rights - damaging their health, welfare and development - and increases their vulnerability to further violence.
-Despite this, it continues to be a major “silent” problem affecting children and young people and is not being addressed nationally.
+Sexual violence violates children’s rights, damages their health, welfare and development, and increases their vulnerability to further violence.
+Despite this, it continues to be the major “silent” problem that is affecting children and young people and that it is not being addressed nationally.

 The current situation in Colombia

 Of the 22,155 cases of sexual violence reported in Colombia in 2015, 86% were committed against children under the age of 18, with the average age being just 12.
 Over 2,500 children under the age of 4 years were reported to have experienced this violence.